crc442/whatCreditCard/README.md

 whatCreditCard
 ==============

-> Check if the input is a valid credit card number.
+> Check if the input is a valid credit card number; If valid, determines the type(name of issuing company) of credit card

 ## Install